Canada Day

 Bring your own lawn chairs, a hat, sunscreen, an umbrella and enjoy the day!

-LOOKING TO FIND A RESTAURANT IN BETWEEN CANADA DAY EVENTS?
+LOOKING TO FIND A RESTAURANT AFTER OR IN BETWEEN ACTIVITIES?

-Check out our interactive map of Eat and Drink places in Nelson.
+Check out our interactive map of Nelson restaurants and Nelson breweries!

 The Region